No Room for Wishing is “a marvel to behold!”

 No Room For Wishing is a one-man documentary play about how big picture politics affect our everyday lives, and what happens when people come together to try to force change.
 Compiled entirely from the exact words of people involved in and affected by the Occupy movement in Boston in the fall of 2011, No Room For Wishing is a complex, disturbing, and inspiring look at how human beings succeed and fail in building relationships, social structures, and governance.
 One of Boston’s most dynamic young theatre makers portrays over thirty characters in this 90-minute up-close-and-personal encounter with our nation and ourselves.

-Thanks to the support of over 150 donors, No Room for Wishing had a dynamic collaborative world premiere in the Boston area last fall, co-produced by Company One, Central Square Theater and Boston Playwrights’ Theatre and has since performed at the off-Broadway Theater at St. Clements, among other venues.
-It was nominated for Best New Play and Best Solo by the Independent Reviewers of New England.
-Written and performed by Danny Bryck and directed by Megan Sandberg-Zakian, with sound design by Benjamin Scheff and featuring original music by Miles Disney and Ruby Rose Fox.
+Thanks to the support of over 150 donors, No Room for Wishing had a dynamic collaborative world premiere in the Boston area in the fall of 2012, co-produced by Company One, Central Square Theater and Boston Playwrights’ Theatre, and has since toured New York and Massachusetts, including performances at Theater at St. Clement’s and the Outside the Box Festival.
+It was nominated for Best New Play and Best Solo Performance by the Independent Reviewers of New England.

 “Nuanced and comprehensive… a marvel to behold.”
 (Edge Boston)